KevinJoerg/ImpliedVolatilityAnalysis/README.md

 3. Functions to display the implied volatility graphically

 ### Attention:
 As the functions that gather data from the internet are dependent on the websites they take the data from, the program might suddenly stop working.
-The program last tested positively to run on 5.
+The program was last tested to run on 5.
 April 2019.
+When the websites change, these dependent functions have to be adapted to the new websites.

-When the websites change these dependent functions have to be adapted to the new websites.
-Either just the link changes, then the url dictionaries can simply be updated.
-When the whole website changes, maybe more has to be updated.
+In case you have any questions about the program do not hesitate to contact kevin.joerg@student.unisg.ch